unRAIDmonster/AV1-Media-Transcode-Guide/README.md

 Name: t1
 Resolution Limit: None
 Audio:
+Track Selection Behavior: All Matching Selected Languages.
+Choose ANY because some films there is other languages mixed with English and movies need this setting.
-Track Selection Behavior: All Matching Selected Languages 'Auto Passthru' Behavior: Check all of them (yes, all of them) Fallback Encoder: None
+'Auto Passthru' Behavior: Check all of them (yes, all of them) Fallback Encoder: None
-Audio encoder settings for each chosen track: Codec > Auto Passthru Testing
+Audio encoder settings for each chosen track: Codec > Auto Passthru Subtitle behavior chose your desired language or ANY move it to the right and save.
+Testing
 You can skip this step if you want to test the results before executing the rest of the process.
 Run Handbrake with your selected preset and video file.